Embroidermodder/Embroidermodder/embroidermodder2/docs/refman/emrm.md

 but the user would do this through a series of GUI actions:

-\begin{itemize}
-\item Create new file
+* Create new file
-\item Click add circle
+* Click add circle
-\item Use the Settings dialog to alter the radius and center
+* Use the Settings dialog to alter the radius and center
-\item Use the fill tool on circle
+* Use the fill tool on circle
-\item Select satin from the drop down menu
+* Select satin from the drop down menu
-\end{itemize}

 So EM2 does the job of bridging that gap.

-\subsection{Postscript Support}
+### Postscript Support

 In order to safely support user contributed/shared data that can define, for example, double to double functions we need a consistent processor for these